shynuu/slice-aware-ntn/README.md

 - `--plot`: Plot the results with matplotlib
 - `--contribution`: Generate tikz code for latex integration

-PDF figures will be generated in folder `code/receipes/eval_saw-ntn_suaw-ntn`
+PDF figures will be generated in the `code/receipes/eval_saw-ntn_suaw-ntn` folder.

 ### Samples

-We have already executed testbeds and generated results in folder `code/receipes/eval_saw-ntn_suaw-ntn`
+We have already executed testbeds and generated results in the `code/receipes/eval_saw-ntn_suaw-ntn` folder.

 ## Custom scenarios